Project-MONAI/tutorials/auto3dseg/README.md

 ```

-The AutoRunner will create a `work_dir` folder in the directory from which it is ran, which will contain the resulting models and the copied datalist file _with_ cross-validation folds.
+The AutoRunner will create a `work_dir` folder in the directory from which it is run, which will contain the resulting models and the copied datalist file _with_ cross-validation folds.
 This allows you to keep track of which datalist file the models are trained on.

 See the description below or the file [run_with_minimal_input.md](docs/run_with_minimal_input.md) to use your datalist with the AutoRunner.